 While summer blooming flowers are common, there is also an abundance of early spring flowering perennials that will add appeal before many other plants begin to grow.

 Cool season plants, such as Pulmonaria lungwort, are great options for gardeners wishing to kickstart their spring flower beds with a burst of color.
-But to enjoy all this plant has to offer, winterizing Pulmonaria adequately is important.
+To enjoy all this plant has to offer though, winterizing Pulmonaria adequately is important.

 Does Pulmonaria Bloom in Winter?